-HOONAH RURAL POWER SYSTEM UPGRADE
+RUBY RURAL POWER SYSTEM UPGRADE

-The Commission, in partnership with the State of Alaska, Alaska Energy Authority (AEA), funded a new power plant in Hoonah, Alaska The community of nearly 800 residents is located on Chichagof Island in Southeast Alaska.
-The new power plant was brought online in April 2012 and includes four generators totaling 3,100 kW, a control panel with automatic switchgear to ensure the most efficient combination of generation is used, and exhaust silencers.
-In addition, a heat recovery system was installed to deliver heat recovered from the generators to the school, fire hall, senior center, and health clinic.
-It is anticipated that the heat recovery system will offset approximately 57,000 gallons of space heating diesel annually.
+The Commission, in partnership with the State of Alaska, Alaska Energy Authority (AEA), funded a new power plant in Ruby, Alaska.
+The community of nearly 200 residents is located in interior Alaska.
+The new power plant was brought online in fall 2012 and includes new efficient generators, a control panel with automatic switchgear to ensure the most efficient combination of generation is used, and a heat recovery system to deliver heat recovered from the generators to the washeteria.